connectordb/connectordb.io/README.md

 All contributions are welcome - if something in the docs is confusing, ask about it on [gitter](https://gitter.im/connectordb/connectordb), and send a PR with an explanation that would work for you!

 Feel free to add/fix anything in the docs!
 PRs are *very* warmly received.

+### Attribution

+The website is built upon the [freelancer jekyll theme](https://github.com/jeromelachaud/freelancer-theme)